CodeForAfrica/sensors.AFRICA-AQ-sensors-software/airrohr-firmware/Readme.md

 The basic configuration of the parameters is done via the file `ext_dev.h`.

 ## WLAN configuration

+(It is advisable to use your mobile device for this step).

 see also wiki page on Github [Configuration of the sensors] (https://github.com/opendata-stuttgart/meta/wiki/Konfiguration-der-Sensoren)

 If the default WLAN can not be reached after 10 seconds, an access point is set up which can be reached via "Particulate matter sensor - \ [Sensor-ID \]".
 After connecting to this access point, all requests should be redirected to the configuration page.
 Direct address of the page is http://192.168.4.1/.